New EU Toy Safety Rules and the Digital Product Passport

 However, it no longer sufficiently addressed emerging chemical risks, uneven enforcement, and challenges from online and imported products.
 The new Toy Safety Regulation addresses these issues.

-Chemical Safety & the Digital Product Passport: New Rules for Safer Toys
+Chemical Safety & the Digital Product Passport

 As the EU aims to make rules for toys stricter, the new Toy Safety Regulation raises the bar once again by strengthening protection against harmful chemicals and tightening market surveillance.